nicleejy/NUS-Reminders-Bot/README.md

 # NUS Reminders Bot

-A simple and intuitive Telegram bot that allows students from NUS to save their timetable and receive custom alerts in before their classes.
+A simple and intuitive Telegram bot that allows students from NUS to save their timetable and receive custom alerts before their classes.

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)